 - A graduate of a Bachelor’s degree program (required), with 2 years of special class setting teaching experience (ideal) and state certification (preferred).
 Please note that if you are not currently NY State certified in special education, you will need to acquire certification (transitional, initial, or professional) before your start date.

 What You’ll Do

 Salary is competitive and commensurate with your experience.
+For highly qualified Special Education teachers, we will be offering a one-time signing bonus of $10,000.
 Democracy Prep employees are provided with a benefits package that includes medical, vision, and dental insurance, 403B matching, parental leave, tuition reimbursement, a smartphone, and a laptop.